 Robotic Surgery for Heart Conditions

 NYU Langone’s Robotic Surgery Center is internationally known for its robotic-assisted cardiac procedures.
+Our surgeons have performed more than 400 procedures to date.

 Robotic Mitral Valve Repair Techniques